 In addition to our skin, bacteria live in various other locations in our body as part of our normal flora.
 This includes the nose, mouth, stomach, intestines, rectum, and vaginal tract.
-These bacteria play an important role in keeping your body healthy.
+These internal bacteria play an important role in keeping your body healthy.

 The digestive system is one area where the balance between “good bacteria” and harmful microorganisms affects our daily lives.
 In digestion, food is physically broken down in the stomach before moving into the small and large intestine, where nutrient absorption occurs.
 The colon, or large intestine, is the final stage of digestion; it also acts as a holding tank for bacteria.
 These bacteria break down plant material that cannot normally be broken down by the human body.
 The energy from these materials is used to fuel intestinal mucosal cell.
-Additionally, intestinal bacteria is needed for the absorption of Vitamin K, a nutrient that is required for blood clotting.
+Additionally, intestinal bacteria are needed for the absorption of Vitamin K, a nutrient that is required for blood clotting.

 What Happens When There is a Problem?

 When normal flora bacteria are eliminated, an overgrowth of candida yeast or other harmful microorganisms may occur.
 Bacteria and fungi are always competing and, given the opportunity, a fungus could take over an area and overgrow if we didn’t have bacteria constantly fighting it.
 This commonly results in abdominal pain, diarrhea, excess gas, or leaky bowels.

 Antibiotic vs. Probiotic

 The word biotic represents living things so you can think of an antibiotic as killing bacteria and a probiotic as introducing good bacteria.